westonkl/InterviewPrep/README.md

 **Python** is a high-level, interpreted, dynamically typed, general-purpose programming language.

 :spiral_notepad: [Python](https://www.w3schools.com/python/) is my go to technical interview language as it is beatiful, pythonic, and relatively easy.
-I highly recommend you learn it and use it in your interviews.
+I highly recommend you learn it and use it in your interviews. :snake:

 What are **lists** and **tuples** and what are their differences?:
 - Both sequence data types (can hold multiple types)